 Why DIY Solutions May Fall Short

 Many store-bought products target visible ants without addressing the colony itself.
-Killing a few foragers may seem effective in the short term, but it does little to impact the queen or the eggs hidden deep inside the nest.
+Killing a few foragers may seem effective in the short term, but it does little to impact the queen or the ant eggs hidden deep inside the nest.
 In some cases, improper treatments can even cause colonies to divide (a process called budding), leading to multiple nests forming in different parts of your home.

 What to Do If You Find Ant Eggs